felixelex/trajnetplusplusbaselines/README.rst

     <img src="trained_models/Milestone2/figures/synth_data_learning_curves.png" width="400px">

-We trained 4 different models on synth_data, although unfortunately only 2 have been trained up to epoch 25 (in order to avoid to extensive computation times).
+We trained 4 different models on synth_data, although unfortunately only 2 have been trained up to epoch 25 (in order to avoid too extensive computation times).
 As the use of different parameters effects the way the loss has been computed, we can't draw any conclusions directly from this plot but rather have to consider the evaluation metrics.

 Evaluation